iPad 6 Wi-Fi Right Antenna Replacement

 Step 3

-- Slide the blue handle back to release the Anti-Clamp's arms.
+- Pull the blue handle back to unlock the Anti-Clamp's arms.

-- Set something under your iPad so it sits evenly between the suction cups.
+- Pop something under your iPad to keep it level between the suction cups.

-- Place the suction cups near the center of the left edge—one up top, and one down low.
+- Position the suction cups near the middle of the left edge—one at the top and one at the bottom.

-- Keep the bottom of the Anti-Clamp steady while pressing down hard on the top cup to get a good seal.
+- Hold the bottom of the Anti-Clamp steady and press firmly on the top cup to apply suction.

 Step 4

-- Grab the blue handle and pull it forward to lock the arms in place.
+- Grab the blue handle and pull it forward to lock those arms in place.

-- Rotate the handle clockwise a full 360 degrees or until the suction cups begin to stretch.
+- Give the handle a smooth clockwise spin—360 degrees or until you see the cups starting to stretch out.

-- Keep an eye on the suction cups—they need to stay lined up.
-If they start to drift, loosen them a bit and realign the arms before continuing.
+- Keep the suction cups lined up nice and neat.
+If they start to wander off, just loosen them a bit and realign the arms before moving on.

 Step 5

-- Once the Anti-Clamp has created a good gap, slip an opening pick under the digitizer to get things moving.
+- Once the Anti-Clamp opens up a good gap, slide your opening pick right under the digitizer.

 Step 6

-- Once the screen feels warm to the touch, grab your suction handle and stick it near the left edge—right up close to the edge.
+- When the screen feels warm to the touch, grab your suction handle and attach it to the left edge of the screen, getting as close to the edge as you can.

 Tools Used